Wolfram von Eschenbach: Life

 The arms shown in the Manesse manuscript come from the imagination of a 14th-century artist, drawing on the figure of the Red Knight in Parzival, and have no heraldic connection with Wolfram.
 Wolfram's work indicates a number of possible patrons (most reliably Hermann I of Thuringia), which suggests that he served at a number of courts during his life.
 He was presumably not a wealthy man, as he made frequent allusions to his own poverty.

 In his Parzival, Wolfram states that he is illiterate; while the claim is treated with scepticism by some scholars, the truth of the assertion, difficult for some moderns to believe, is impossible to ascertain.
 But it has been credited by many commentators.
-It is noted in Thomas Mann's The Magic Mountain that "the greatest poet of the Middle Ages, Wolfram von Eschenbach, could neither read nor write," and the Catholic Encyclopedia observes: "Wolfram in his Parzival tells us explicitly that he could neither read nor write.
-His poems were written down from dictation.
-His knowledge was extensive and varied rather than accurate.
-He certainly knew French, but only imperfectly; for his proper names often show a curious misunderstanding of French words and phrases."

 Works

 Parzival

 Wolfram is best known today for his Parzival, sometimes regarded as the greatest of all German Arthurian romances.
 Based on Chrétien de Troyes' unfinished Perceval, le Conte du Graal, it is the first extant work in German to have as its subject the Holy Grail (in Wolfram's interpretation a gemstone).
 In the poem, Wolfram's narrator expresses disdain for Chrétien's (unfinished) version of the tale, and states that his source was a poet from Provence called Kyot.